-At the age of 21, Jean is a three-year pro.
-A sensational prospect at 122 pounds, he is one of the brightest young talents from Puerto Rico – before his debut, he was an amateur standout.
+At the age of 23, Jean is a four-year pro.
+A prospect at 126 pounds, he was an amateur standout before his debut.

 “We named him ‘Chapito.’
 I grew up in the gym in Puerto Rico with Edwin Rosario, the lightweight champion of the world, and his nickname was ‘Chapo.’
 I fought as an amateur and I used to train with Rosario in the gym.
 I also started training fighters at a young age, and I helped train Rosario when I was younger, too.
 I also trained with Wilfredo Vazquez, Juan Nazario – they were all world champions.

 “Jean is similar to Rosario – he can box and he can crack with both hands.
 He’s a natural-born puncher, just like Chapo was, so we named him Chapito – Little Chapo.

 AMATEUR, PERSONAL BACKGROUND: Jean said, “I was born in Bayamón, Puerto Rico.
 I have two brothers, one older and one younger, and an older sister.
 My family moved to Orlando when I was about seven years old.
 My father – he’s my stepfather, but I consider him my father – works in construction, and my mom is a school bus driver.
 My stepfather never boxed.
 My real father, he was a professional boxer back in his day.
 His name is Angel Santiago.

 “I started boxing when I was around 10, 11 years old.
 I always loved boxing ever since I was a kid.
 They used to put the fights on here on pay-per-view when any of the top names were fighting, like Miguel Cotto.
 They would put it on here in the living room and have a big family party to watch the fights.
 I was about six or seven years old.
 All the other kids were outside playing hide-and-seek, and stuff like that, and I would just sit inside and watch the fights.